AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/examine-source-code/index.md

 ### appd.c

-appd.c implements an array of prop structures, one for each property it maintains:
+<code>appd.c</code> implements an array called <code>appd_prop_table</code> of <code>prop</code> structures, one for each property it maintains, properties that are represented by the digital twin in the Ayla Cloud corresponding to this device:

 <pre>
 static struct prop appd_prop_table[] = {